isReD/AndRoll/README.md

 # AndRoll
 Android Remote Controller
-For Robot motion control
+For Robot motion control and much more
-Include image and voice processing